ak12a/mongodb-kubenetes/README.md

-# Setup MongoDB server with Replication On Kuberentes.with replicas
+# Setup MongoDB server with Replication On Kuberentes with replicas
 ## Prerequisites
     1. Kubernetes Cluster (In My Case I am using minikube)
     2. StorageClass to Provision PVC. ( In my Case StorageClassName is standard)